bachtran02/bachtran02/README.md

 # Welcome!

 I'm Peter, a Data Science and Computer Science student at UC Berkeley.
 I’m passionate about coding, especially when it comes to building tools that make life easier.
 In my free time, I contribute to open-source projects and connect with fellow programmers.

-My home lab setup includes a Raspberry Pi 5, a Pi 4, and a VPS server in Los Angeles, where I'm constantly exploring new self-hosting possibilities.
+My home lab setup includes a Raspberry Pi 5, a Pi 4, and a VPS in Los Angeles, where I'm constantly exploring new self-hosting possibilities.

 Check out my website at [bachtran.dev](https://bachtran.dev)!